-These are not the only mega-issues the UN faces; how to alleviate poverty and how to combat communicable diseases are also major issues for the UN and the international, multilateral community more generally.
+These are not the only mega-issues the UN faces: how to alleviate poverty and how to combat communicable diseases are also major issues for the UN and for the international, multilateral community more generally.
 On no issue is new practice more needed than on the determinants of military intervention for humanitarian purposes, that is, to prevent or stop genocide or crimes against humanity.
 Consider Darfur.
-Regrettably, the Iraq war, and its ex post facto humanitarian rationalization has likely made progress on this key issue more difficult to achieve.
-It may, also, have postponed the day when a consensus will develop on what to do about the potential nexus of terrorism and weapons of mass destruction, on which the US has a crucial point.
-Because as the Secretary General, Kofi Annan, has observed the UN will be genuinely relevant only when it can adequately address the concerns of its most powerful and least powerful members, both.
+Regrettably, the Iraq War and its ex post facto humanitarian rationalization has likely made progress on this key issue more difficult to achieve.
+It may also have postponed the day when a consensus will develop on what to do about the potential nexus of terrorism and weapons of mass destruction because, as the secretary general, Kofi Annan, has observed, the UN will be genuinely relevant only when it can adequately address the concerns of both its most powerful and least powerful members.
 There is also the vexed question of Security Council membership, which seems as difficult to resolve as ever.
-The high level panel established by Secretary General Annan has the opportunity to make useful recommendations on these issues in the late Fall.
+The high-level panel established by Annan has the opportunity to make useful recommendations on these issues in the late fall of 2004.

-Renovation of the United Nations will not be enough; innovation in multilateral governance is, also, going to be needed, inside and outside the UN framework.
+Renovation of the United Nations will not be enough; innovation in multilateral governance is also going to be needed, inside and outside the UN framework.
+Prime Minister Paul Martin's proposal for the creation of a new north-south group (a new leaders, or L-20 group-an expansion of the G-8 and built on the G-20 finance ministers group) is one such possible innovation.
+The prospects of progress on HIV-AIDS and other communicable diseases, on trade and agricultural subsidies, on terrorism and WMD, on international financial reform, on the millennium development goals and, not least, on the reform of the UN itself, would likely be enhanced if the heads of the world's leading countries met together to discuss common problems and to reach agreements that could be commended to the larger community.
+Such a group would complement, rather than compete, with the UN.
+The

-Prime Minister Martin's proposal for the creation of a new, north-south group (a new leaders, or L-20 group, an expansion of the G-8 and built on the G-20 finance ministers group) is one such possible innovation.
-The prospects of progress on HIV-AIDS and other communicable diseases, on trade and agricultural subsidies, on terrorism and WMD, on international financial reform, on the Millennium Development Goals and, not least, on the reform of the UN itself, would likely be enhanced if the heads of the world's leading countries met together to discuss common problems and to reach agreements that could be commended to the larger community.
-Such a group would complement rather than compete with the UN.
-The UN would retain its unique legitimacy by virtue of its universal membership and its indispensable security role as framed in the Charter and international law.
+UN would retain its unique legitimacy by virtue of its universal membership and its indispensable security role as framed in the charter and international law.

 There is also room for a caucus of democratic countries, inside or outside the UN.
-While not a panacea, and not a substitute for the UN either, such a caucus could forge general understandings on contemporary issues among the world's growing number of democracies and, in the process build support for a course of action across geographic, regional and, possibly religious lines.
-By virtue of the attractiveness of the membership, it might also induce reforms in some non-democratic countries, as prospects of EU membership have done in Eastern Europe.
+While not a panacea, and not a substitute for the UN either, such a caucus could forge general understandings on contemporary issues among the world's growing number of democracies and, in the process, build support for a course of action across geographic, regional, and possibly religious lines.
+By virtue of the attractiveness of the membership, it might also induce reforms in some non-democratic countries, as the prospect of EU membership has done in eastern Europe.